 Himakshi joined RGI in June 2020 and is responsible for the financial management, reporting, and budgeting of RGI.
 She is an Associate of the Institute of Chartered Accountants of India.
 Himakshi has previously held several positions in the private sector within Accounting and Finance Management bringing experience of forecasting, financial statements preparation, and project financing.
 Her most recent position was as an External Auditor with a large auditing firm where she was solely responsible for the examination of Financial Statements as per the regulatory and statutory requirements.

 Liam joined RGI in June 2019 as part of the communication team.
-As of 2021, he is responsible for the coordination of two national TSO/NGO collaboration projects in Germany.
-He has previously worked in public relations, research (agroecology, education), teaching and sustainable development.
+As of 2021, he is responsible for the coordination of two national TSO/NGO collaboration projects in Germany and one project in Ireland.
+He is also the contact person for topics relating to nature protection and ecosystem restoration.
+He has previously worked in public relations, research, teaching and sustainable development.
 Liam holds degrees in Modern Languages (BA - German, Spanish and French with Dutch) and Environment, Development and Policy (MA) from the Universities of Newcastle and Sussex (UK) respectively.

 Sylvia has been part of the RGI secretariat since September 2011 and is in charge of administrative works.
 Until December 2013 her position also included office management for the Smart Energy For Europe Platform (SEFEP).
 Sylvia spent several years in Johannesburg, South Africa, working as a secretary for the industrial department of Mannesmann Anlagenbau and the AEG Industrial Dept. During the last 7 years before joining RGI she was in charge of sales and general administration for a Spanish trading agency in Germany.
 Sylvia has the Spanish nationality and grew up in Germany.
 She speaks English, German and Spanish fluently.

-Roland joined RGI in March 2021 as an intern.
+Roland joined RGI in March 2021 and now works as a junior project manager.
 Previously, he worked in the nature conservation sector as project manager for safeguarding endangered avifauna linked to human-induced conflicts in his home country, Albania, and as lecturer assistant at Polis University in Tirana.
 He has studied Forestry and Urban Environment Management and recently graduated from an M.Sc. in Global Change Management from Eberswalde University for Sustainable Development (HNEE), Germany, focussing on natural resource management under global change.

 Antina Sander joined RGI in March 2012.
 She is responsible for the instigation and coordination of national TSO/NGO collaboration projects, for providing feedback to EU grid development processes and RGI's organisational planning.
 In 2011, Antina has finalised an MSc in Environmental Management and Policy at Lund University, Sweden where she has written her master thesis about grid expansion and public acceptance.
 The thesis "From 'Decide, Announce, Defend' to 'Announce, Discuss, Decide'" won the first prize of the "Ökostrom für Alle!"
 Award in 2012.
 Antina furthermore holds an MBA and has been working for seven years in the private sector (strategic management consultancy and in the consumer goods industry) and with the United Nations.

-Amanda joined the RGI team in October 2020 as Student Assistant.
-She is currently pursuing an MBA in Building Sustainability at the Technische Universität Berlin.
-Prior to moving to Berlin, she worked in energy efficiency consulting and programme administration, and has teaching, advocacy, and research experience.
-She previously studied Political Science and Environmental Policy at Linnaeus University in Växjo, Sweden and the University of Wisconsin- Eau Claire in the United States.
+Amanda joined the RGI team in October 2020 as a Student Assistant.
+After completing an MBA program in Building Sustainability at the Technische Universität Berlin, she collaborates in the stakeholder engagement of two Horizon Europe projects: SENTINEL and WHY, that look at energy modelling optimisation.
+She brings expertise in energy efficiency from both private and non-profit sectors, and has additional past experience in teaching, advocacy, and research.
+She studied Political Science and Environmental Policy (BA) at Linnaeus University in Växjo, Sweden and University of Wisconsin- Eau Claire in the United States.

 Cristina Simioli started working at RGI in January 2018.
 She works on advocacy at the EU level and manages collaborations between TSOs, NGOs and other stakeholders to improve their mutual understanding and find together innovative solutions.
 At her previous position with a global environmental engineering consultancy, she coordinated initiatives in the energy market and stakeholder engagement projects.
 She studied Communication and International Affairs at the University for Foreigners of Perugia, Italy, and at the University of Lyon, France.
 She has a certificate from the International Association for Public Participation (IAP2) and completed a Participatory Leadership Training where she learned methods for more engaging discussions.